 this is how you make a capsule wardrobe work for you

-The clothes you have in your capsule collection must work for your lifestyle.
+The clothes you have in your capsule wardrobe must work for your lifestyle.
 There’s no point in having a large proportion of your closet devoted to dressy occasions if you rarely get dressed up.
 Think about what you do day to day, and proportion your closet accordingly.

-it should work for your body shape
+your capsule wardrobe must work for your body shape

 The clothes in your capsule collection need to fit you really well, and they should make the best of your shape.
 If they don’t, you’ll end up questioning why you struggle to put outfits together from your capsule collection that look as good on you as they do in your head.